koriroys/blog/_posts/2012-08-15-Error-Driven-Development-And-Authenticating-With-Github.md

 which we fix by creating the file ```app/controllers/static_pages_controller.rb``` and putting this in it:

 {% highlight ruby %}
-class StaticPagesController < ApplicationController; end
+class StaticPagesController < ApplicationController

+end
 {% endhighlight %}

 which gets us past our current failure.
 Our new error is: